moorepants/dissertation/davisbicycle.rst

    figSurly

    The Surly 1x1 with 700c wheels and basic handlebars for upright seating.
 An Amped Bikes geared hub motor is shown installed along with the lead acid battery kit on the rear rack.

-To allow the bicycle to be propelled forward without requiring the rider to pedal, we opted for a bicycle electric hub motor kit.
+To allow the bicycle to be propelled forward without requiring the rider to pedal, we opted for a bicycle electric hub motor kit.  `Amped Bikes
-`<http://www.ampedbikes.com Amped Bikes>`_ donated both a direct drive and geared kit for our use.
+<http://www.ampedbikes.com>`_ graciously donated both direct drive and geared
+kits which included the motors, controllers, throttle and 36 volt lead acid batteries.
 I used the direct drive version on the instrumented bicycle.
-The kits come with heavy 36v lead acid batteries so we purchased a light, ~2.75 kg, 36 volt lithium ion battery as a substitute to help decrease the over bicycle weight.
+The lead acid batteries were very heavy so we purchased a light, ~2.8 kg, 36 volt lithium ion battery as a substitute to help decrease the over bicycle weight.
 The kit comes with a motor controller with a rudimentary "cruise control".
 We needed some form of cruise control to allow the rider to set the speed during the experiment and then focus their attention to lateral control as opposed to throttle control.
 The Amped Bike cruise control worked well for the experiments performed on the floor, but was more difficult to match the cruise control to the speed of the treadmill.
 Some sort of feedback control would alleviate the difficulties, but we made due.
 The exposed wires from the hub motor are also easily susceptible to damage.
 The bicycle fell over once, damaged the wires and shorted the hall effects sensors in the hub.
 I spent a couple of weeks repairing it [#]_.
+Overall, the motor met our needs for constant speed propulsion and the single battery would last an entire day of experimentation.

 Orientations, Rates and Accelerations
 =====================================

-The Whipple bicycle model at constant speed fundamentally has two important states that describe the lateral dynamics: roll and steer (as defined in Chapter :ref:`eom`).
+The constant speed Whipple bicycle model fundamentally has two important states that describe the lateral dynamics: roll and steer (as defined in Chapter :ref:`eom`).
 Ideally one would like to measure the angular orientation, angular rate and angular accelerations of both the rear frame and the front frame.
-Sensors that allow independent and accurate measurements of each are ideal, to avoid having to estimate measurements through differentiation, integration or state estimators.
+Sensors that allow direct, independent and accurate measurements of each are ideal, to avoid having to estimate measurements through differentiation, integration or state estimators.
+Table :ref:`tabKinematicSensors` gives general ranges of bicycle kinematic motions from my previously collected data.

-The steer angle is easy to measure with either some form of potentiometer or encoder and has been accurately measured on many bicycle and motorcycle systems.
-The same goes for the yaw, roll, pitch and steer rates, which are typically measured directly with rate gyros.
-The angular accelerations aren't directly measurable, but after-the-fact numerical differentiation with filtering is often acceptable.
-The angular accelerations can also be computed if the acceleration and location of two points are measured with accelerometers.
+.. _tabKinematicSensors:

 .. list-table:: Table of maximal measured values found in all experimental data taken in Chapter :ref:`motioncapture`.
-The ranges were determined from 95 percentiles, the accuracy as a percentage of the range and the bandwith as 95 percentile of the power in the signal.
+The ranges were determined from 95 percentiles, the accuracy as a percentage of the range and the bandwidth as 75th percentile of the power in the signal.
    :header-rows: 1

    * - Measurement